piastry/cifs-utils/smbinfo.rst

 `fsctl-getobjid`: Prints the ObjectID

+`getcompression`: Prints the compression setting for the file.

 `list-snapshots`: Lists the previous versions of the volume that backs this file

 `quota`: Print the quota for the volume in the form